percona/postgres/contrib/pg_tde/documentation/docs/contribute.md

 For feature requests and enhancements, we do ask you to create a GitHub issue, describe your idea and discuss the design with us.
 This way we align your ideas with our vision for the product development.

-If the bug hasn't been reported / addressed, or weve agreed on the enhancement implementation with you, do the following:
+If the bug hasn't been reported / addressed, or we've agreed on the enhancement implementation with you, do the following:

 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository
 2. Clone this repository on your machine.